Looking for a Used X-Type in your area?

 Based on 18 reviews

 The Jaguar X-Type sedan receives a few minor updates for this third year of production.
 New exterior details include redesigned wheels, front bumper and fog lamps.
 The price of the upper-level 3.0 trim is reduced dramatically, by $3,000.
 Opting for the Sport Package upgrade will now also bring a premium audio system and 18-inch wheels.

 Engine options are once again the same, providing the most notable distinction between the two X-Type trim levels.
-The base 2.5 sedan is powered by a 2.5 liter V6, which delivers 191 horsepower and 180 pound-feet of torque.
-The larger 3.0 liter V6 generates 227 horsepower and 209 pound-feet of torque.
-Both engines may be paired with either a 5-speed manual or a 5-speed automatic transmission, but the manual is standard with the smaller engine and a no-cost option with the 3.0 liter.
+The base 2.5 sedan is powered by a 2.5-liter V6 that delivers 191 horsepower and 180 pound-feet of torque.
+The larger 3.0-liter V6 generates 227 horsepower and 209 pound-feet of torque.
+Both engines may be paired with either a 5-speed manual or a 5-speed automatic transmission, but the manual is standard with the smaller engine and a no-cost option with the 3.0-liter.
 Both models are AWD, weigh between 3,400 and 3,500 pounds, and can reach 60 mph off the line between 7 and 8 seconds.
-Mixed-driving fuel economy is in the mid to high 20s (mpg) with both engines.
+Mixed-driving fuel economy is in the mid-to-high 20s (mpg) with both engines.

-Both models come equipped with the standard fare for entry-level luxury car features, including leather seats, wood trim, keyless entry, automatic climate control, full power accessories, heated mirrors and steering wheel audio controls.
-Options are plentiful and include a moonroof, power passenger seat, Jaguar's Dynamic Stability Control, a premium audio system, and navigation.
+Both trims come equipped with the standard fare for entry-level luxury car features, including leather seats, wood trim, keyless entry, automatic climate control, full power accessories, heated mirrors and steering-wheel-mounted audio controls.
+Options are plentiful and include a moonroof, power passenger seat, Jaguar's Dynamic Stability Control, a premium audio system and navigation.
 However, most are assembled into costly option packages like Sport, Weather and Premium.

 Jaguar X-Type Questions

 My Abs And Brake Light Will Not Go Off...my Battery And Alternator Tested G...